Grabber/textarea-autosizing/README.md

 ## textarea-autosizing

 It implements a vertical auto-resizer for the <textarea> HTML element using React.

-A simpler version without Typescript and using classes on React is available here: https://gist.github.com/Grabber/ddd7ad77e5053910397568ddf5d07586
+A simpler version without Typescript and React (with class) is available here: https://gist.github.com/Grabber/ddd7ad77e5053910397568ddf5d07586

 ### how to?
 ```